SerhatBasesgioglu/FullStack/README.md

 4- Create the backend.
 I will use spring boot for all of the backend, i am planning to make the gameserver stuff microservice in the long run so its language may change depending on the performance requirements.

 5- Setup the websocket on both frontend and backend.

+01/08/2024
+Websocket is working for sending and receiving message.
+However i chickened out on implementing the movement gui, i will send wasd to server, will get back the player position for now.
+There will be 2 websocket controllers, one for messages, other for movement.

+From my understanding topic endpoints are being subscribed by the clients, any data over there will be sent to all of the subscribers.
+Currently i have only one user so there is not any need for implementing per user system.